awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Viewing.md

 ## API<a name="Aurora.Viewing.API"></a>

-To view DB cluster information using the Amazon RDS API, use the [DescribeDBClusters](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusters.html) action\.
+To view DB cluster information using the Amazon RDS API, use the [DescribeDBClusters](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusters.html) operation\.
 For example, the following Amazon RDS API command lists the DB cluster information for all of the DB clusters in the `us-east-1` region\.

 ```
 https://rds.us-east-1.amazonaws.com/